abskmj/notes/content/posts/trading-view-charts/bmc-extra-pancake/index.md

 tags: ['BuyMeACoffee.com', 'Extra', 'TradingView', 'Charts', 'PancakeSwap' ]
 ---

-> This is an informational post for my extra available at [BuyMeACoffee.com](https://www.buymeacoffee.com/abskmj/e/39007)
+> This is an informational post for my extra available at [BuyMeACoffee.com](https://www.buymeacoffee.com/abskmj/e/39007).
+Connect me on [Discord](https://discordapp.com/users/220585271983472650) for any queries or feedback.

 # What will you get?
 You will get a zip file with the source code for an OHLC Chart for PancakeSwap Tokens.